 Because of the increasing water quality concerns related to stormwater runoff, the Department and the Trust have expanded the scope of the Financing Program to include construction costs for a wide variety of stormwater/NPS management projects.
-The EIFP will allocate a minimum of \$10 million in clean water funds to this category in FFY2006.
+The EIFP will allocate a minimum of \$10 million in clean water funds to this category in FFY2007.
 The Department's general view, after consultation with local and regional planners and stormwater managers, is that expensive structural retrofits should not be implemented before completion of regional analysis and planning.
 Thus, if the project will impact the capacity, hydrology, or hydraulics of existing stormwater management facilities, systems, or downstream waterbodies, a watershed management plan appropriate to the project's location should be prepared.
 Watershed management planning, a key component of the watershed approach, assesses the overall needs of an area to ensure that proposed projects will improve/maintain water quality, water quantity and ecosystem health in a cost-effective manner.
 Watershed management planning differs from the individual project planning which is site-specific and which is a routine requirement of funding under the EIFP.
 Although the EIFP does not fund watershed management planning, the EIFP does provide an allowance for a project's site-specific planning and design.
 The allowance is based on a percentage of the building costs.
 Stormwater/NPS management projects must support efforts to achieve and/or maintain water quality, compatible with designated uses of the water body.

 Implementation of USEPA's Phase II Municipal Stormwater Program requires municipalities, counties and other public entities to control stormwater discharges from new and existing developments.
 In New Jersey, the program is being implemented through the issuance of NJPDES general permits.
 Program implementation requires capital expenditures for equipment acquisition, additional personnel to implement best management practices, and expenses for public education (an innovative component, to change the behavior of people to reduce environmental impacts).
 Low-cost funding for the equipment procurement and construction of needed facilities is available through the EIFP, and is described in more detail below.
 The Department is also exploring additional sources of funds to provide increased levels of financial support to local governments to help defray the costs for achieving compliance with the requirements of the NJPDES Permits.
-For FY2005, the Department is in the process of awarding \$6 million in grants to municipalities and counties to implement the NJPDES permit requirements.
-The Department is also in the process of providing additional funding, and anticipates availability of additional grant funds for capital projects to be combined with SRF loans (up to 20% grants and 80% SRF loans).
+In 2005, the Department awarded \$6 million in grants to municipalities and counties to implement the NJPDES permit requirements.
+The Department is also in the process of providing additional funding for capital improvement projects that can be combined with SRF loans (up to 20% grants and 80% SRF loans).